 where the middle equality holds since $tg=sf_H$, and $g=1$ over the orbit $\mathcal O_n$ because in fact $g=\det(A_{ij})$ with $A \in \SL(n+1, \mathbb C)$.
 Thus, we obtain the desired holomorphic extension:

 \begin{lemma} The map $w\colon Z \rightarrow \mathbb P^1$ is a holomorphic extension of $f_H$.
 The critical points of $w$ coincide with the critical points of $f_H$. \end{lemma}

-\begin{proof} We know by Lemma \ref{smoothn} that the indeterminacy locus $\mathcal I $ of $R_H$ is smooth.
+\begin{proof} We know by lemma \ref{smoothn} that the indeterminacy locus $\mathcal I $ of $R_H$ is smooth.
 We want to show that $w$ has no critical points over the exceptional divisor $E$.
-Since surjectivity of the derivative is a local question, it is enough to analyze an open neighborhood of the point in question (the analytic topology is sufficient, though the Zariski topology will work as well).
+Since surjectivity of the derivative is a local question, it is enough to analyse an open neighbourhood of the point in question (the analytic topology is sufficient, though the Zariski topology will work as well).